There are two ways to add comments to code:

 name = "Jack"; console.log("Hello " + name); // printing name on the console

-*/ is also a comment.
+*/ is a multi-line comment.
 For example,

 /* The following program contains the source code for a game called Baghchal.
 Baghchal is a popular board game in Nepal where two players choose either sheep or tiger.
 It is played on a 5x5 grid.
 For the player controlling the tiger to win, they must capture all the sheep.
 There are altogether 4 tigers on the board.
 For the sheep to win, all tigers must be surrounded and cornered so that they cannot move.
 The player controlling the sheep has 20 sheep at his disposal. */